 \section{GW Radiation from Cloud Level Transition}

 In this section, we investigate the GW radiation during the cloud resonant level transition.
-We shall work with the two-state model.
 During the transition, the cloud oscillates with a frequency of $\sim |\Delta \epsilon|$.
-Therefore, the wavelength of the resulting GWs is of $|\Delta \epsilon|^{-1} \sim \mu^{-1}\alpha^{-p}$ with $p=2$, $4$ and $5$ for Bohr, fine, and hyperfine resonances respectively, and is thus much larger than the size of the cloud, i.e., $\Delta \epsilon \, r_b \sim \alpha^{p-1} \ll 1$ for $\alpha \ll 1$.
-In this case, the GW radiation from the cloud level transitions can be calculated with the multipole expansion.
+Therefore, the wavelength of the resulting GWs is of $|\Delta \epsilon|^{-1} \sim \mu^{-1}\alpha^{-p}$ with $p=2$, $4$ and $5$ for Bohr, fine, and hyperfine resonances respectively.
+Different from cloud annihilation, the wavelength of GWs from cloud level transitions is thus much larger than the size of the cloud, i.e., $\Delta \epsilon \, r_b \sim \alpha^{p-1} \ll 1$ for $\alpha \ll 1$.
+In this case, the GW radiation can be calculated with the multipole expansion.